The division of property explained

 Regardless of the process used to divide assets and liabilities, parties need to be well informed of the law.
 It is essential that decisions made when agreeing upon a settlement are informed decisions.
 It is also imperative that parties can present their case appropriately in arbitration and have confidence that the arbitrator has the legal knowledge, training and experience to make a correct decision with a proper application of the law.

-The division of matrimonial property and the property of common law spouses can be extremely complicated.
+The division of family property can be extremely complicated.
 Properly identifying and addressing tax issues, valuation issues, and the myriad of issues relating to exemptions can be crucial and can have massive implications in the final outcome of a case.

-At Jones Divorce Law LLP you can have confidence that you are in good hands.
+At Jones Divorce and Family Law you can have confidence that you are in good hands.
 Your matter will be resolved thoroughly and professionally, will be legally binding and enforceable and will address the nuances of how the law applies to your particular circumstances.